Notification of test date and time (including Speaking Test)

 - The third part is the Writing Test; you will be required to write two short essays (of at least 150 and 250 words respectively) in one hour.
 You should spend 20 minutes on the first and 40 minutes on the second task.

-- The Speaking Test can be held up to seven days before or after the nominated Test Day.
+- The Speaking Test can be held up to seven days before the nominated Test Day.